drush-ops/drush/README.md

         composer global require drush/drush:6.*

+* To install Drush 7.x (dev) which is required for Drupal 8:

+        composer global require drush/drush:dev-master

 * Alternate commands to install some other variant of Drush:

+        # Install a specific version of Drush, e.g. Drush 6.1.0
         composer global require drush/drush:6.1.0
         # Master branch as a git clone.
 Great for contributing back to Drush project.
         composer global require drush/drush:dev-master --prefer-source